 Optonome was built with this in mind.
 With DSP123 a free training curriculum to become a certified DSP, home health providers are now able to automate the finding, matching, onboarding, and training process saving time and money on administrative costs before and after hire.
 Knowing DSP’s are providing quality healthcare services based on the ISP at all times and locations, money can be saved and possibly increase wages or mission objectives.

-Follow our FREE Magazine with thousands of articles that
+Follow our FREE Flipboard Magazine with thousands of articles and updates

 - Ostrum, N., 2014, Autism costs may top $2 million over patient’s life, study finds, © Bloomberg News / http://www.bloomberg.com/news/2014-06-09/autism-costs-more-than-2-million-over-patient-s-life.html